Introducing the Service Fabric cluster resource manager

 What it isn’t

 Network balancers or message routers tried to ensure that the web/worker tier remained roughly balanced.
-Strategies for balancing the data tier were different and depended on the data storage mechanism, usually centering around data sharding, caching, managed views, stored procedures, and other store-specific mechanisms.
+Strategies for balancing the data tier were different and depended on the data storage mechanism.
+Balancing the data tier relied on data sharding, caching, managed views, stored procedures, and other store-specific mechanisms.

 While some of these strategies are interesting, the Service Fabric Cluster Resource Manager is not anything like a network load balancer or a cache.
-A Network Load Balancer ensures that the frontends are balanced by moving traffic to where the services are running.
-The Service Fabric Cluster Resource Manager takes a different strategy.
+A Network Load Balancer balances frontends by spreading traffic across frontends.
+The Service Fabric Cluster Resource Manager has a different strategy.
 Fundamentally, Service Fabric moves services to where they make the most sense, expecting traffic or load to follow.
 For example, it might move services to nodes that are currently cold because the services that are there are not doing much work.
 The nodes may be cold since the services that were present were deleted or moved elsewhere.
 As another example, the Cluster Resource Manager could also move a service away from a machine.
-Perhaps the machine is about to be upgraded or is overloaded due to a spike in consumption by the services running on it.
+Perhaps the machine is about to be upgraded, or is overloaded due to a spike in consumption by the services running on it.
+Alternatively, the service's resource requirements may have increased.
+As a result there aren't sufficient resources on this machine to continue running it.

 - For information on the architecture and information flow within the Cluster Resource Manager, check out this article

 - The Cluster Resource Manager has many options for describing the cluster.
-To find out more about them, check out this article on describing a Service Fabric cluster
+To find out more about metrics, check out this article on describing a Service Fabric cluster

-- For more information about the other options available for configuring services, check out the topic on the other Cluster Resource Manager configurations available Learn about configuring Services
+- For more information on configuring services, Learn about configuring Services

 - Metrics are how the Service Fabric Cluster Resource Manger manages consumption and capacity in the cluster.
-To learn more about them and how to configure them check out this article
+To learn more about metrics and how to configure them check out this article

 - The Cluster Resource Manager works with Service Fabric's management capabilities.
 To find out more about that integration, read this article